 The data science master's program at Brown offers individualized attention, a balance of theory and hands-on experience, and a strong emphasis on ethical issues in data science.

-The Data Science Initiative at Brown offers a master's program that prepares students from a wide range of disciplinary backgrounds for distinctive careers in data science.
+The Data Science Institute at Brown offers a master's program that prepares students from a wide range of disciplinary backgrounds for distinctive careers in data science.

 Admitted students will consult with the program director to acquire any additional preparation for the program.

-Please see the Data Science Initiative website for more information.
+Please see the Data Science Institute website for more information.

 If you have any questions regarding the application process for this program, please email firstname.lastname@example.org.

 Required for any non-native English speaker who does not have a degree from an institution where English is the sole language of instruction or from a University in the following countries: Australia, Bahamas, Botswana, Cameroon, Canada (except Quebec), Ethiopia, Ghana, Ireland, Kenya, Lesotho, Liberia, Malawi, New Zealand, Nigeria, Zimbabwe, South Africa, Sierra Leone, Swaziland, Tanzania, Gambia, Uganda, United Kingdom (England, Scotland, Northern Ireland, Wales), West Indies, Zambia.